xj-yan/LING131FinalProject/README.md

 ```
 in which each feature value defines whether a n-gram(unigram or bigram) is in the sentence.

+The parameter ```text raw_text``` is a list of raw SMS text which can be extract from the second column of the dataset "spam.csv", the parameter y_enc is a list of label corresponding to the raw text which can be exrtact from the first column of the dataset "spam.csv".

 "stemmer.py" is a Stemmer class that import into "data_processing.py" for stemming the data.
 We building this stemmer under the idea of Porter Stemming.